pi-phi/TYPO3CMS-Reference-InsideTypo3/Documentation/CoreArchitecture/GeneralInterfaceFeatures/CreatingSkinsForTypo3/Index.rst

 TYPO3 you can personalize these logos as much as you like.
 You can name them after the company to which you sell the solution so it feels personal for them.
-Or you could mix TYPO3s logo with your companys logo, stating something like “My Company proudly uses TYPO3 blablabla” or whatever.
+Or you could mix TYPO3s logo with your companys logo, stating something like "My Company proudly uses TYPO3 blablabla" or whatever.

-The main reason why you can change these logos is that the official TYPO3 logo and name is included in the copyright notice of the login screen and “About Modules” screen.
+The main reason why you can change these logos is that the official TYPO3 logo and name is included in the copyright notice of the login screen and "About Modules" screen.
 This notice must  *never* be changed by you and must display "as is".
 This is what ultimately identifies to the user that the underlying CMS is in fact TYPO3, not something else.